dmerejkowsky/dmenv/README.md

   created.
 * Run `pip freeze` to generate a `requirements.lock` file.

+Now you can add `requirements.lock`, to your version control system, which leads us to the next command.

 ## install

-Now you can add `requirements.lock` to your git repo, and then anyone can run `dmenv install` to install all the deps and get exactly the same versions you got when you ran `dmenv lock`.
+Now that the complete list of dependencies and their versions is written in the `requirements.lock` file, anyone can run `dmenv install` to install all the dependencies and get exactly the same versions you got when you ran `dmenv lock`.

 Hooray reproducible builds!

 ## run